solita/solita.github.com/_posts/2022-01-14-code-reviews.md

  - code review
 ---

-Code reviews are something we all have been involved, and what we do continuously in our projects.
-We might have contradictory feelings about them.
+Code reviews are something we all have been involved in, and what we do continuously in our projects.
+We might have mixed feelings about them.
 Often they feel like just bureaucracy that is required by a manager.
 Sometimes we want someone to give us feedback on our code.
 When we see poor code, we might think that we should've reviewed the code better.

 In this blog post, I will explain why code reviews are important, even more important than programming itself.
 I will also give the motivation to do code reviews now, not after few days.
 Some practical tips will be also given to make reviewing easier.